-The payable balance in the Statement of Financial Position reflects the dollar value of units in the Platinum International Fund that are to be purchased.
+The payable balance in the Statement of Financial Position reflects the dollar value of units in the Platinum International Fund that are purchased but not settled as at balance date.

 Note 8.
 Net Assets Attributable to Unitholders

 Movements in number of units and net assets attributable to unitholders during the year were as follows: